spacemudd/webagent-scanner/README.md

 **A web agent is a link between the browser and the internals of the computer.**

+Further read: https://wicg.github.io/webusb/ - Chrome's WebUSB API.
+This also limited to Chrome.

 # What is happening

 This web agent, when executed, opens a web server on port `8087`, such as navigating to